KDE/digikam-doc/getting_started/quick_start.rst

 .. note::

-    If you uses NVIDIA GPU card in your Windows computer, to gain calculation performances with the deep-learning engine used in digiKam (eg. Face Workflow, Auto-Tags, Aesthetic Detection, etc.), it's highly recommended to install the GPU toolkits on your computer available at these urls:
+    A GPU card supporting OpenCL will gain calculation performances with the deep-learning engine used in digiKam. eg. Face Workflow, Auto-Tags, Aesthetic Detection, and AI tools.

-    - `CUDA toolkit download page <https://developer.nvidia.com/cuda-downloads>`_.
-    - `cuDNN toolkit download page <https://developer.nvidia.com/cudnn-downloads>`_.

-    After the installation, to check if your hardware is well recognized in digiKam, go to :menuselection:`Help --> Components Info...` :ref:`dialog <help_componentsinfo>`, section *OpenCV Configuration*, and looks if *OpenCL Availability* feature is turned on.